TheArjunAgarwal/haskell2025/chapters-typ/ch08_precomp-datatypes.typ

                    (Val 2.0))
 ```

-The following is the procedure to check
+The following is the procedure to check.

 #exercise(sub:"Evaluate and extend")[
-Write a function `eval::Expr -> Double` that takes an expression and returns its value.
+Write a function `eval::Expr -> Double` that takes an expression and returns it's value.
 The potential failure case here is division by 0.
 To deal with it, either add an failure value to the expression type, or make the function have a `Maybe` output.

 Also try extending the Expression type to include more operations.
 ]

 For those with keen eyes and good memory the shape of `ex` should remind you of the discussion in #link(<why>)[Why Trees?] section in #ref(<why>).

-We will now justify the satement made there:
+We will now justify the statement made there:
 #quote(sub: "Ryan Hota, Haskell2025")[
 *In fact, any object in Haskell is internally modelled as a tree-like structure.*
 ]

 We will now see that Haskell verifies that the element `ex` (from @code_of_expr_example) is an `Expr` using a procedure that is very similar to what was defined in @definition_of_tree.

-- We see that the value `ex` is created using the constructor `Add`, so it must produce an `Expr`, now we need to make sure that both  of its arguments are also of type `Expr`.
+- We see that the value `ex` is created using the constructor `Add`, so it must produce an `Expr`, now we need to make sure that both  of it's arguments are also of type `Expr`.
-    - The fisrt argument of the above is `Val 3.0` which defines a `Expr`.
+    - The first argument of the above is `Val 3.0` which defines an `Expr`.
-    - The second argument of the above constructor is also `Add` so it must produce an `Expr` given that both its arguments are also of type `Expr`.
+    - The second argument of the above constructor is also `Add` so it must produce an `Expr` given that both it's arguments are also of type `Expr`.
         - The first argument to this is produced using the constructor `Mul` hence it must produce an element of type `Expr` given the correct arguments.
-            - Its first argument is `Val 5.0`
+            - it's first argument is `Val 5.0`
-            - Its second argument is `Val 10.0`, both of which are `Expr`.
+            - it's second argument is `Val 10.0`, both of which are also `Expr`.
-        - The second argument to the `Add` is constructed using `Div`, so it must be a tree given both its arguments are `Expr`.
+        - The second argument to the `Add` is constructed using `Div`, so it must be a tree given both it's arguments are also `Expr`.
-            - Its first argument is constructed using `Exp`, so it must be a `Expr` given its arguments are also `Expr`
+            - it's first argument is constructed using `Exp`, so it must be an `Expr` given it's arguments are also `Expr`
-                - Its first argument is `Val 8.0`
+                - it's first argument is `Val 8.0`
-                - Its second argument is `Val 3.0`, both of which are `Expr`.
+                - it's second argument is `Val 3.0`, both of which are also `Expr`.
-            - Its second argument is `Val 2.0` which is a `Expr`.
+            - it's second argument is `Val 2.0` which is an `Expr`.

 by simply checking that all constructors get inputs of the correct type, Haskell has gone through the procedure defined in @definition_of_tree to check that the element `ex` is well defined.

 === Trees as Inductive Types <treei>

-On the topic of trees, while working with such inductive one finds that all inductive dataypes follow a tree structure, this is a result of _free generation_.
-Trees happen to be a ubiquitous data-structure (way to structure data) in computer science and has applications everwhere.
+On the topic of trees, while working with such inductive types one finds that all inductive datatypes follow a tree structure, this is a result of _free generation_.
+Trees happen to be a ubiquitous data-structure (way to structure data) in computer science and have applications everywhere.
 The following is a very tiny subset of those:
-- Compilers (like both haskell and our calculator)
+- Compilers (like both Haskell and our calculator)
 - File Systems
 - Databases
 - Data representation formats like JSON and XML